The Bastard Son & The Devil Himself: Development

-Casting

 Jay Lycurgo, Nadia Parkes, Emilien Vekemans, Isobel Jesper Jones and Karen Connell were announced as leads on 18 March 2022.
 Paul Ready, David Gyasi, Kerry Fox, Fehinti Balogun, Misia Butler, Liz White and Róisín Murphy also joined the main cast.

-Filming

 Principal photography of the series began on 5 July 2021, with the majority of shooting taking place in London, UK.
 David Higgs was announced as the series' cinematographer, and Elen Lewis and Tom Chapman as editors.

-Music

 Rosa Walton and Jenny Hollingworth of Let's Eat Grandma composed an original soundtrack for the first season.
 The duo shared in an interview that after reading the initial script they felt it would be compatible with their musical style.
 They cited various folklore and fairy tales as inspirations, in addition to the soundtracks from Under the Skin and Utopia.

-Promotion

-Netflix released a series trailer 13 October 2022, and the series premiered on 28 October 2022.
+Netflix released a series trailer on 13 October 2022, and the series premiered on 28 October 2022.